MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-root-site.md

 # Create a modern root site

 Previously, when SharePoint was set up for an organization, a classic team site was created as the root (or top-level) SharePoint site.
 Now, a communication site is set up as the root site for new organizations.
-If your environment was set up before **DATE**, you can change your root site to a modern site in one of two ways by using Microsoft PowerShell:
+If your environment was set up before April 2019, you can change your root site to a modern site in one of two ways by using Microsoft PowerShell:

 - If you have a different site that you want to use as your root site, you can replace (swap) the root site with it.
 - To keep using the content on the site, you can convert the existing site to a communication site.